 - CGS shall be free from any liabilities (including structural or accidental) when using machinery, except for accidents caused by its improper use.

 - CGS undertakes to make all reasonable endeavours to complete the work within a reasonable timeframe or by a specific date if so agreed.
 However, unforeseen circumstances such as weather may hinder progress, and CGS undertakes to keep the client informed.

 - The client agrees to allow access to recover goods and materials from the client’s property until payment is made in full.

-- CGS is not able to accept responsibility for any damage to (or cost involved with) any underground hazards, obstructions, or services, not made known to CGS in writing or apparent to us on visual inspection.
+- CGS is not able to accept responsibility for any damage to the (or cost involved with) any underground hazards, obstructions, or services, not made known to CGS in writing or apparent to us on visual inspection.

 - Materials & Plants on Site